Noaaan/MythicMetals/PATCHNOTES.md

 Prometheum will no longer cancel block breaking when regaining durability.
 Star Platinum no longer requires Carmot to be crafted.
 Runite can now be found in Deepslate.
+Tightened the spawn range of Starrite, making it more common.
 The Aegis Swords now have different recipes:
 - The Sword of The Aegis is crafted from an Adamantite Sword with a Palladium block in a smithing table
 - The Blade of The Aegis is crafted from a Hallowed Sword with a Hallowed block in a smithing table